njoyard/yarm/doc-extending-resources.markdown

 HTTP/1.1 204 No content
 </code></pre></div>

-All hooks on a resource are called in the order they were defined.
-Every hook receives the Express request object and a `next` callback that must be called in order to allow other hooks, and finally the method handler, to process the request.
+Every hook receives the Express request object and a `next` callback that must be called in order to allow yarm to continue processing the request.
 Hooks can also halt the handling of the request:

 * Passing an Error object to `next()` will make yarm send a "500 Internal server error" response with the error message as the request body
 * Calling `next.noContent()` will send a "204 No content" response